michaelspatrick/osmetrics/README.md

     6 rows in set (0.00 sec)

 #### Uninstalling the Plugins
+To uninstall the plugins, you can remove them with the following SQL commands.
+To completely remove them, you will need to remove them from your plugin directory.

     mysql> UNINSTALL PLUGIN OS_CPU;
     mysql> UNINSTALL PLUGIN OS_CPUINFO;
     mysql> UNINSTALL PLUGIN OS_DISKSCHEDULER;